2. Cheese

 Given the negative impacts of dairy corporations on animals and the environment, how vital are they to feeding our global population?

 Only about a third of people worldwide have the genetic mutation necessary to process dairy.
 Strangely, not having this mutation is often called lactose malabsorption, which makes it sound like a condition some people have, when it is actually our natural state.
 Humans are mammals, and mammals don't drink milk beyond early childhood; they are weaned off it by their mothers onto solid foods.
-This enables the child to be self-supporting and gives the mother's body a break from the costly biological function of producing milk, a phase of the reproductive cycle that consumes more of the mother's energy resources than pregnancy.
+This enables the child to be self-supporting and gives the mother's body a break from the costly biological function of producing milk, a phase of the reproductive cycle that consumes more of the mother's energy resources than even pregnancy.
 When mammals exit infancy and stop consuming milk, their bodies naturally reduce the production of the enzymes needed to process lactose.

 The majority of humans throughout history have also followed the standard mammalian path.
-Thousands of years ago, however, in cattle-dependent regions of Europe and Africa, genetic mutations occurred that kept lactase, the lactose-producing enzyme, on during adulthood.
+Thousands of years ago, however, in cattle-dependent regions of Europe and Africa, genetic mutations occurred that kept lactase, the lactose-digesting enzyme, active after childhood.
 That mutation, called lactase persistence, is still a minority in all large populations other than those of Northern and Western European descent.
 Even for people with the genetic mutation, this ability tends to degrade as we age.
 Due to the prevalence of dairy products in many foods, especially comfort and fast foods, people will often continue consuming dairy even though they are unable to digest lactose.
 It is often not until people get a diagnosis or follow an exclusion diet that they figure out the cause of their digestive and other related problems.
 This is part of why people who give up dairy often report feeling better, even more so than those who give up other animal products.

 Dairy is an acquired taste, a taste that will be lost over time.
 I can personally attest to this.
 I honestly thought I would not notice if I were accidentally served cow's milk in a coffee or other drink.
 I even said to friends, "It has probably happened, and I haven't noticed".
-On the rare occasions I have accidentally been served dairy, I have found I notice immediately, and that it has an unpleasant taste compared to my regular plant milk.
-Dairy has a strange sort of musty, sour flavour, something that reminds you that cow's milk has pus in it, the levels of which are more elevated today because of the mastitis that cow's udders frequently get from milking machines.
+On the rare occasions I have accidentally been served dairy, I have found I notice immediately, and that it has a very unpleasant taste compared to my regular plant milk.
+Dairy has a strange sort of musty, sour flavour, something that reminds you that cow's milk has pus in it, the levels of which are more elevated today because of the mastitis that cows' udders frequently get from milking machines.
 Even most dairy consumers don't seem to like that musty, sour flavour very much, as is evidenced by the highly processed, less flavourful cheeses and sugar-laden yoghurts that dominate markets.
 A good quality dairy alternative often tastes smoother and cleaner.
 Try oat milk in your coffee or beverages for a little while, and you won't want to go back.

 Compassionate choices